Source-Free Domain Adaptation for RGB-D Semantic Segmentation with Vision Transformers: Introduction

-Semantic segmentation has traditionally been performed employing RGB images, which solely capture color information.
-Yet, as depth sensors become more widely available, multimodal frameworks that integrate RGB visuals with depth information have emerged \cite{rizzoli2022multimodal}.
-These frameworks can improve semantic segmentation performances because depth contains additional clues that can increase segmentation accuracy.
-For example, depth information can aid in distinguishing between objects with similar colors but at different depths, such as a car and a truck in the background.
-Moreover, depth information can support the segmentation of objects with complex geometries, such as vegetation and buildings.
-Although the state-of-the-art achieves good results on several benchmarks, most multimodal methods do not test the generalization capabilities of the model \cite{valada2020self,liu2022cmx,barbato2022depthformer}.
+Although state-of-the-art approaches achieve good results on several benchmarks, most multimodal methods do not test the generalization capabilities of the model \cite{valada2020self,liu2022cmx,barbato2022depthformer}.
 Domain adaptation is especially crucial in real-world scenarios where environments and conditions may vary, making it challenging to train a single model that performs well across all domains \cite{toldo2020unsupervised}.
-The majority of domain adaptation methods work with color data alone \cite{huang2021model,kundu2021generalize,you2021domain} and focus on the Unsupervised Domain Adaptation setting where source data is available throughout the training process.
-Given the recent studies demonstrating the generalization \cite{hoyer2022daformer,park2022dat} and multimodal processing \cite{liu2022cmx,barbato2022depthformer} capabilities of transformer architectures, in this paper we explore the feasibility of employing a transformer architecture for source-free domain adaptation.
+The majority of domain adaptation methods work with color data alone \cite{huang2021model,kundu2021generalize,you2021domain} or focus on the Unsupervised Domain Adaptation (UDA) setting. \pietro{However, a more challenging yet realistic setting is Source Free Domain Adaptation, where the pre-trained model undergoes adaptation without accessing the source data, as opposed to the typical joint source supervised and target unsupervised training approach in standard UDA.
+In this scenario, jointly using color and depth data for pre-training is unexplored.} Given the recent studies demonstrating the generalization \cite{hoyer2022daformer,park2022dat} and multimodal processing \cite{liu2022cmx,barbato2022depthformer} capabilities of transformer architectures, in this paper we explore the feasibility of employing a transformer architecture for source-free domain adaptation.
 Furthermore, we would like to exploit the potential of depth data in guiding the adaptation process.
-To this extent, we propose our method, MultImodal Source-Free Information fusion Transformer (MISFIT), which includes the following contributions: \begin{enumerate} \item It is the first RGB-D framework for source-free domain adaptation semantic segmentation exploiting vision transformers; \item the investigation of input-level depth stylization with a fast and simple approach working in the frequency domain; \item the generalization capabilities of RGB-D attention fusion in transformer architectures; \item a novel approach to exploit depth data in a self-teaching optimization scheme for source-free domain adaptation. \end{enumerate}
+To this extent, we propose our method, MultImodal Source-Free Information fusion Transformer (MISFIT), which includes the following contributions: \begin{enumerate} \item The introduction of the first RGB-D framework for source-free domain adaptation semantic segmentation, exploiting vision transformers; \item The exploration of input-level depth stylization \pietro{in source pre-training} using a fast and simple approach operating in the frequency domain; \item The evaluation of generalization capabilities of RGB-D attention fusion within transformer architectures; \item The development of a novel approach that leverages depth data in a self-teaching optimization scheme for source-free domain adaptation. \end{enumerate}